DirtySenpai/Cheat-Loader-CSGO/README.md

 A: Yes and no. You can make it local only by using a tool such as XAMPP but if you want it to be available for others to use you should get a website.
 Port forwarding would work too but I advise against it.

+**Q: Where are all the places I need to change the folder names?**
+A: Form1.vb: Lines 70-77 - Form2.vb: Line 26 - Form5.vb: Lines 77, 78, 80, 84

+**Q: Why won't my cheat inject/why are the dlls downloading somewhere else/directory issues**
+A: This is a common mistake.
+The cheat's dll filepath MUST have a trailing \.
+Meaning you type out the path that you want, then add a \ to the end.
+(Example of wrong: pszLibFileRemote = "C:\temp\Nova\dll" + filename - Example of right: pszLibFileRemote = "C:\temp\Nova\dll\" + filename).
+That MUST be there for both the injection of the .dll and for the downloading of the .dll.

+**Q: Where is the line that says what DLL gets injected?**
+A: Form5.vb, line 84.
+The pszLibFileRemote is the file you wish to inject.

 ## Credits

 [JackkTutorials](https://www.youtube.com/channel/UC64x_rKHxY113KMWmprLBPA) for the HWID creation and encryption code.